umbraco/Umbraco.Cloud.CICDFlow.Samples/README.md

 - [Azure DevOps using Powershell Scripts](/powershell/azuredevops/readme.md)

 ## Bash scripts
+You can use the same Bash scripts for Github and Azure Devops.

 - [Github Actions using Bash Scripts](/bash/github/readme.md)
 - [Azure DevOps using Bash Scripts](/bash/azuredevops/readme.md)